-SVRPU works collaboratively and research generated actively contributes to theoretical and empirical knowledge to guide policy and practice.
-The unit looks to reduce victimisation and address perpetration through innovative and evidence-based knowledge and practice.
+The SVRPU works collaboratively to generate research that actively contributes to theoretical and empirical knowledge to guide policy and practice.
+The Unit aims to reduce victimisation and address perpetration through innovative and evidence-based knowledge and practice.
 Research is disseminated to industry professionals and to the broader community, bridging the gap between research and practice.

 SVRPU's co-leaders bring extensive research and practice experience and specialist knowledge in the field of sexual violence and abuse, concentrating on the development, onset, and progression of these behaviours across the life course, and associated community and justice system responses.